Boy who killed foster carer was placed with family despite concern, inquest told

 A 12-year-old boy who ran over and killed his foster carer had been placed in her care six days before the tragedy despite concerns raised by a social worker, an inquest has heard.

-The boy, referred to as Child X, was sentenced to two years in custody in November 2023 after admitting causing Mrs Grant’s death by dangerous driving, when a murder charge was dropped.
+The boy, referred to as Child X, was sentenced to two years in custody in November 2023 after admitting causing Mrs Grant’s death by dangerous driving, after a murder charge was dropped.

-The hearing will look at Rotherham Council’s decision to place Child X with Mrs Grant and her husband Delroy, the support they were given and the events outside their home on the evening of April 5, coroner Marilyn Whittle said.
+The hearing will look at Rotherham Council’s decision to place Child X with Ms Grant and her husband Delroy, the support they were given and the events outside their home on the evening of 5 April, coroner Marilyn Whittle said.

-Ms Whittle heard how Mr and Mrs Grant were experienced foster carers who were highly regarded by the council’s fostering team.
+Ms Whittle heard how the couple were experienced foster carers who were highly regarded by the council’s fostering team.

 They were caring for another child, referred to as Child Y, when a call went out to all Rotherham’s foster carers for an emergency placement for Child X on March 30 2023.